Pakistan beat Sri Lanka in record Cricket World Cup run chase

 Malan hit 16 fours and five sixes overall, and reached his 100 off 91 balls.
 After the landmark, he cut loose to score 40 off only 16 balls, hitting four fours and three sixes.

 “It was fantastic to put in a performance like this and win a game [for the team].
-Hopefully my form will continue ahead,” Malan said.
+Hopefully, my form will continue ahead,” Malan said.
 “With Root at three, it allows us to play freely.
 I am desperate to do well in this format and prove a point.”

 England and Bangladesh, who beat Afghanistan in its opener, both have two points after two games.